 The place of handwriting in your overall strategy for learning Chinese

-As a beginner, you probably don’t need to think too much about how handwriting fits in the larger scheme of things, but as you progress, you need to ask yourself what you want handwriting for and then devise a method that suits your needs.
+As a beginner, you probably don’t need to think too much about how handwriting fits in the larger scheme of things, but as you progress, you need to ask yourself what you want handwriting for and then devise a strategy that suits your needs.

 - Reading gives me passive recognition of frequently used characters.
 Reading a lot is good for many other reasons, of course.